Is it wrong to rape women? Is it wrong to take advantage of the weak? Is it wrong for me to punch you in the face and steal your dinner?

 Most folks are willing to assume that there is such a thing as right and wrong.
-For the purpose of this discussion, it is not necessary to agree on what is right or wrong in every case, only that there is such a thing.1 Some will dogmatically assert that there are absolutely no absolute moral values or truths – a silly and incoherent notion, as that itself would then be an absolute – but most will eventually concede that in their normal experience they believe in such things as morals.
+For the purpose of this discussion, it is not necessary to agree on what is right or wrong in every case, only that there is such a thing.[note]A thing may exist even without my ability to correctly analyze it.
+The universe does not cease existing because people disagree on its size or age.[/note] Some will dogmatically assert that there are absolutely no absolute moral values or truths – a silly and incoherent notion, as that itself would then be an absolute – but most will eventually concede that in their normal experience they believe in such things as morals.
 Otherwise, I suppose there would be a lot more face punching and dinner stealing.

 Taking a specific example, say “Rape is wrong,” we have stumbled upon a feature of reality that is rather easily explained by classical theism, but completely inexplicable in the atheistic worldview.
 As the profound philosopher and well-known atheist Juergen Habermas wrote,